Being a long-haul truck driver is a physically and mentally challenging job.

 Another option is to carry along a folding bicycle.
 You can use it in the rest area where you park your truck.

 Also, buy a pedometer.
 It is ideal, not only for monitoring your progress but also to remain motivated.

 You can use mild stimulants such as coffee or caffeinated tea in moderation but never drive under the influence of psychotropic drugs.

-Driving in a hyper-alert state can not only lead to car accidents, but also adversely affect your health in the long run.
+Driving in a hyper-alert state can not only lead to car accidents but also adversely affect your health in the long run.
 If you can, choose stimulant-free energy products.
 Alternatively, you could bring superfood supplements which will help provide a lot of natural energy for you.
-You can even use superfoods which contain natural caffeine, such as Your Super Energy Bomb.
+You can even use superfoods that contain natural caffeine, such as Your Super Energy Bomb.